AppleDou/Test/README.md

 # Test
-My first test project for the git!
+My first test project for the git operations!